 Not even rainwater in an undisturbed, natural environment is ‘pure’ H2O.
-As rainwater falls through the atmosphere, which is 78 per cent composed of Nitrogen, it gathers up various types of ions in very small concentrations.
+As rainwater falls through the atmosphere, which is composed of 78% Nitrogen, it gathers up various types of ions in very small concentrations.

 Urban Run-Off (Stormwater)

 Pollutants suspended in the atmosphere are the first source of rainfall contamination.
-However a greater range and higher concentration of contaminants occurs from human-impacted environments, particularly urban built environments.
+However, a greater range and higher concentration of contaminants occur from human-impacted environments, particularly urban built environments.
 While agriculture contributes excessive nutrients and suspended solids, the built environment completely changes the interrelation between rainfall and the landscape.

 These human-made impervious surfaces, whether roofs, concrete/asphalt landscapes etc, eliminate seepage, soil water table replenishment and aquifer recharge.
 Additionally, the absence of bacteria and other organisms in these artificial landscapes (as opposed to the natural ecosystem, where they are present) causes the transported particles to be present at much higher concentrations than in the pre-industrial environment.

 All this creates multiple issues that need to be corrected to maintain sustainably health clean water: